-This entry was posted in Blog and tagged replenishment on by admin.
+This entry was posted in and tagged key populations, replenishment, tuberculosis on by admin.

 Guest Blog Post: AIDS 2018 – Debates Over Best Use of Global Funds

 Steadily growing rates of HIV infection in Eastern Europe and Central Asia (EECA) are at the heart of a debate roiling health aid at AIDS 2018.
 While US funding for the global HIV response increased in 2017, that trend is unlikely to continue and most other donors cut back, according to a new report from Kaiser Family Foundation and UNAIDS .